Anne E. Fowler Literacy Fellowship

 Alarmingly, Connecticut ranks at the bottom of all states in the nation in closing the literacy achievement gap between privileged and disadvantaged children.

 In an effort to address this gap and to promote social equity and increased social mobility, Fairfield University's Graduate School of Education and Allied Professions (GSEAP) is undertaking a new and innovative, tuition-free program to better prepare classroom teachers to become master teachers and reading experts.
-Graduates of the program will earn a master's in Teaching and Foundations with a concentration in Literature, Language, and Culture.
+Graduates of the program will earn a Certificate of Advanced Study with a concentration in Reading and Language Development (pending Connecticut State Department of Educationa approval).

 The full-time program will prepare PreK to 3 teachers to become: